MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/migrate-to-enhanced-data-model.md

     > [!NOTE]
     > Make sure to upload data in the correct org.

-If the data is not uploaded, there are two possible scenarios:
+If the data isn't uploaded, there are two possible scenarios:

 If you get the message `0 entities modified since download`, follow the below steps: